nianticlabs/manydepth/README.md

     --height 192 --width 512
 ```

+Note here the `--freeze_teacher_epoch 5` command - we found this to be important for Cityscapes models, due to the large number of images in the training set.

 This assumes you have already preprocessed the CityScapes dataset using SfMLearner's [prepare_train_data.py](https://github.com/tinghuiz/SfMLearner/blob/master/data/prepare_train_data.py) script.
 We used the following command: